 Mexican Tart

-I made a simple dough with Masa, water and salt and pressed it into a tart pan.
-The day before, I smoked a huge pork loin that came out beautifully.
+I made a simple dough with masa harina, water and salt and pressed it into a tart pan.

 Smoked Pork Loin